 Webcast: Bar code technology for better warehouse managementDate: Sep 10, 2013

-In part one of a three-part series on automatic identification and data capture (AIDC) technology, industry expert Dylan Persaud explains how bar code technology fits into -- and improves -- manufacturing warehouse management practices.
+In part two of a three-part series on automatic identification and data capture (AIDC) technology, industry expert Dylan Persaud explains how bar code technology fits into -- and improves -- manufacturing warehouse management practices.
 Viewers will learn how bar codes work and how they can promote efficiency throughout the organization.

 More on AIDC technology: